 - Crushed Oreos

-– Chocolate Curls
+- Chocolate curls

-5) Press down the Cookie Dough with your hands into the Tart tin and bake in the oven for 16-18 minutes until golden on top, and cooked through
+- Press down the cookie dough with your hands into the tart tin and bake in the oven for 16-18 minutes until golden on top, and cooked through

-This dessert should be kept covered, and in the fridge for up to 3 days!
+- This dessert should be kept covered, and in the fridge for up to 3 days!

-This delicious dessert is best on the day its served, and if you find the cookie is quite hard around the edges once baked, remove from the Fridge about 10 minutes before serving so its not quite so cold and easier to cut!
+- This delicious dessert is best on the day its served, and if you find the cookie is quite hard around the edges once baked, remove from the fridge about 10 minutes before serving so its not quite so cold and easier to cut!
 (If the cookie is baked correctly, this won't be a problem!)

-You can always use dark/white chocolate, but Milk is my all time favourite!
+- You can always use dark/white chocolate, but milk is my all time favourite!

-Find my other Dessert & Cookie Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.